hanhanwu/Hanhan_Data_Science_Resources2/README.md

           * There are weights for each pow((µi-µG),2), and the weight is ni, the sample size of group i. µi is the sample mean for group i, and µG is the grand mean
           * The sum of those squared sample mean difference are divided by degrees of freedom.
 If there are k (µi-µG), then the degree of freedom is `k-1`
           * Finally, you don't need to calculate squared root
+    * <b>Within-group variability</b>
+      * It's about the variation in each sample, and sum them up.
+This is because a group of samples that overlap a lot and can have the same sample mean & grand mean with another group of samples which have no oberlap.
+Between-group variability cannot help, we need within-group variability too.
+      * `sum(pow(xij-µj, 2))/(N-k)`, µj is the sample mean of sample j, xij is the ith value in sample j. `N-k` is the degree of freedom, N is the sum of sizes, k is the number of samples.
+You can think it's minus 1 from each sample, so that's k
+      * <b>F-Ratio/F-Statistics</b>
+        * It measures whether the means of different samples are <b>significantly different</b> or not.
+Lower F-Ration indicates more similar the samples and we cannot reject the null hypothesis
+        * `F = Between group variability / Within group variability`
+          * This tells us, the larger the between-group variability, the more likely those samples are different
+          * When `F-Ratio > F-critical α`, which means it's lands in the critical region, we reject null hypothesis, and say the differences between samples are significant
+          * For different α, F-critical value can be found here: http://www.socr.ucla.edu/applets.dir/f_table.html
+        * Unlike z-distribution, t-distribution, F-distribution does not have any negative values
   * Reference: https://www.analyticsvidhya.com/blog/2018/01/anova-analysis-of-variance/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29